-- selection of a committee of creditors and transfers specific rights to it - approval of extensions of moratorium (extended moratorium is capped at 365 days) - approval of restructuring settlement and amendments - application to the court to dismiss the administrator and appoint a new one
+- Selecting a committee of creditors and transfering specific rights to it. - Approval of extensions of the moratorium (extended moratorium is capped at 365 days). - Approval of the restructuring settlement and amendments. - Application to the court for the administrator's dismissal and for appointing a new one.

-- If restructuring settlement is approved by creditors: - The court approves the restructuring settlement and the proceedings are terminated. - Decision is published in the Corporate Gazette if there are more than 100 creditors. - The administrator loses their position. - Claims by creditors are paid by the enterprise under the settlement. - Claims arising after restructuring proceedings enforceable separately before the court. - If the settlement is not approved by creditors: the court declares the debtor is insolvent ex officio and orders bankruptcy proceedings.
+- If the restructuring settlement is approved by the creditors: - the court approves the restructuring settlement and the proceedings are terminated - decision is published in the Corporate Gazette (if there are more than 100 creditors) - the administrator position ceases - the creditor's claims are paid by the enterprise under the settlement - claims arising after the restructuring proceeding are enforceable separately before the court - If the settlement is not approved by the creditors: the court declares the debtor ex officio as insolvent and orders an insolvency proceeding.